MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ### Office Store

 When you use the Office Store, your use of the store site itself is licensed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/).
 However, any [Office add-ins](https://support.microsoft.com/office/16278816-1948-4028-91E5-76DCA5380F8D) that you download through the Office Store are covered by the add-in provider's terms of use.
-These can be various different organizations or businesses, and some may charge a usage fee.
+These providers can be various different organizations or businesses, and some may charge a usage fee.
 You will need to check the permissions, privacy statement, and license terms of each add-in to know which terms apply and decide if you want to agree to the terms of use that organization offers.

+> [!NOTE]
+> - The administrator in your organization might provide you with add-ins, even if you don’t choose to use the Office Store.
+> - If you’re an administrator, for more information about add-ins, see the “Optional connected experiences” section in [Privacy and security for Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/concepts/privacy-and-security) and [Privacy, permissions, and security for Outlook add-ins](https://docs.microsoft.com/office/dev/add-ins/outlook/privacy-and-security).

 ### Research